HefnySco/andruav_ap_wiki/source/de-tx-block.rst

 .. tip::

-    You can block and un-block Andruav as you wish.
+    You can block and un-block many times during flying.